Stocks surge after Biden announces infrastructure agreement

-Stocks are rallying Thursday after President Joe Biden announced a bipartisan agreement on an infrastructure deal.
+Stocks rallied Thursday after President Joe Biden announced a bipartisan agreement on an infrastructure deal.

-The S&P 500 and Nasdaq Composite are on track to hit new record highs and the Dow is up about 350 points.
+The S&P 500 and Nasdaq Composite hit new record highs and the Dow climbed more than 320 points.

 "We have a deal," Biden told reporters Thursday.
 Even though it is a proposal with support from both parties, it's still unclear if the deal will get enough support in the Senate.